What are the major components of a digital marketing plan?

 Every marketing plan today includes a digital strategy.
 This is because marketing goals usually put a focus on how the business can reach more potential customers, retain existing customers, and increase sales.
 And today, your customers are online.
 Digital marketing has become one of the most effective ways to communicate because you can connect with your customers in their preferred channels.

 But the broad range of digital marketing options can make it overwhelming to know where to focus.
 Organizations that want to set themselves apart in the market understand that effectively reaching and engaging with potential customers matters most.
 This means using creative ways to connect with the right people in the right place and delivering a compelling message that helps them decide if a product might meet their needs.

 What is a digital marketing plan?

-A digital marketing plan defines what you want to accomplish within a given time frame, so you can meet a set of business objectives.
+A digital marketing plan is a document that defines marketing goals to be accomplished within a given time frame so a company can meet a set of business objectives.
 When creating a digital marketing plan, it is important to remember that marketing is still about communicating the benefits of your product or service in a way that resonates with customers.
 So your plan should focus on the marketing tactics that will help your company engage your target audience with a cohesive experience.